City Justice Center Revenue Bonds

 Important Note: All of the information set forth below is historical and subject to change.
 Investors must read the entire final official statement ("OS"), as well as any updated information regarding these bonds made available by the City of St. Louis (the "City") at the Municipal Securities Rulemaking Board's Electronic Municipal Market Access ("EMMA") website www.emma.msrb.org, to obtain the information essential to the making of an informed investment decision.

 The City Justice Center replaced the former municipal jail and has a total housing capacity of approximately 845 prisoners.
-The City Justice Center is located east of City Hall, south of the former federal courthouse, and west of the federal courthouse for the District Court for the Eastern District of Missouri.
+The City Justice Center is located east of City Hall, south of the former federal courthouse, and west of the federal courthouse for the District Court for the Eastern District of Missouri at 200 S Tucker Boulevard.
 This site provides convenient access to both the existing circuit courts and police headquarters and a skywalk connection to the former federal courthouse (which is now called the Carnahan Courthouse and serves as a criminal courthouse for Missouri's 22nd Judicial Circuit).

 The City Justice Center serves as a preliminary intake center to determine whether prisoners remanded into custody will stay at the City Justice Center or be transferred to the City's medium security institution.
 Prisoners are booked and held as necessary at the City Justice Center.
 The City Justice Center is designed to meet standards established by the American Correctional Association, to meet the aesthetic demands of its prominent location, and to provide a civic presence appropriate to the institution of City government.

 Groundbreaking for the City Justice Center occurred during the summer of 1999.
 Construction of the Justice Center was completed without delay, on schedule, and within budget in 2002.